abhaymishra24/abhaymishra24/README.md

 - 🤝 Let's connect and do work on amazing projects 🚀

-- 🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills
+- 🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills.

-- 🧑‍💻 I’m currently working on **Stand_pickup Project**
+- 🧑‍💻 I’m currently working on **Stand_pickup Project and little bit on the Shield_Defence project**

-- ✍️ I’m currently learning **Data Science, Java & DSA**
+- ✍️ I’m currently learning **Data Structure and Data Science concept**

 - 💬 Ask me about **Data Science, Software Development, Entrepreneurship**